Our office will reopen for psycho-educational evaluations on Monday, June 1.

 soon and veteran exams will continue by telemedicine in the meantime.

 VETERANS, click on this link at or shortly before your appointment time:

-We know that all of our friends and clients will understand during this time of emergency.
+We are confident that all of our friends and clients will understand and cooperate during this time of emergency.

 Dr. Scott Beebe's cell phone is: (901) 692-0476